JonathanL-LeBron/Futures-Research-project/README.md

-# Futures-trading-projects
+# 📈 Futures-Trading-Project

-# Welcome to my Futures Trading Project.
-This repository documents my personal journey into the world of futures markets—starting from scratch and building toward a fully functioning algorithmic trading strategy.
+Welcome to my **Futures Trading Project** — a self-guided exploration into algorithmic trading using futures contracts.
+This repository documents my learning process and development of various futures trading strategies from the ground up.

+---

+## 🎯 Objective

-# The goal of this project is to:
+The goal of this project is to:
-## •	Understand the mechanics of futures contracts
-## •	Explore market data and common trading indicators
+- Understand how futures markets operate
-## •	Design, test, and optimize algorithmic trading strategies
+- Build and test algorithmic trading strategies
-## •	Evaluate performance using key financial metrics (Sharpe ratio, drawdown, etc.)
+- Analyze performance using quantitative metrics
-## •	Ultimately, develop a robust and systematic trading strategy for live or simulated trading
+- Apply financial theory and coding skills to real market data

+---

+## 🧩 Key Features

+- Strategy backtesting with historical data
+- Technical indicators and signal generation
+- Risk-adjusted performance evaluation (e.g., Sharpe ratio)
+- Step-by-step notebook documentation
+- Modular Python code for easy experimentation

+---

+## 🛠️ Tech Stack

+- **Python 3.x**
+- **Pandas / NumPy** for data analysis
+- **Matplotlib / Plotly** for visualization
+- **TA-Lib** or **custom indicators**
+- **Backtrader / Zipline** (for backtesting)
+- **Jupyter Notebook** for prototyping